rizalzaf/AdversarialPrediction.jl/README.md

 ```
 ]add https://github.com/rizalzaf/AdversarialPrediction.jl
 ```
-Some pre-requisite packages will be installed automatically: `JuMP`, `ECOS`, `Requires`, and `Flux`.
+Some pre-requisite packages will be installed automatically: `Flux`, `Requires`, and `LBFGSB`.
 Note that it requires `Flux v0.9`, which uses `Tracker`-based auto differentiation tool, rather than the newer `Zygote`-based tool.
 It will switches to `Zygote` in the future release.

-We also recommend installing `Gurobi` separately.
-The inner optimization in the adversarial prediction framework requires solving LP problems.
-`Gurobi` will be used as the solver if it is loaded; otherwise, `ECOS` solver will be used.
-We recommend `Gurobi` as the solver, since it is usually faster than `ECOS`.
 For GPU training, `CuArrays` package needs to be installed.

 ## Performance Metrics